-- M.A. in Global Leadership Prerequisites (9 hours):

-- Basic Old Testament

-- o Basic New Testament

-- One upper-level course in Religion or Theology

 - M.A. in Management Prerequisites

-- 4.5 hours at the 5000-level or
+- o 4.5 hours at the 5000-level or

 - 9 hours at the undergraduate level

 Continuance in the M.A. in Management program past the first twelve (12) hours is pending submission of a satisfactory score on the Miller Analogies Test (MAT) or Graduate Record Examinations® (GRE®).